R2DN: Scalable Parameterization of Contracting and Lipschitz Recurrent Deep Networks: Conclusions Future Work

 \section{Conclusions \& Future Work}

-This paper has introduced a parameterization of contracting and Lipschitz R2DNs for machine learning and data-driven control.
-We have compared the proposed parameterization to that of contracting and Lipschitz RENs, showing that by removing the equilibrium layer and applying small-gain arguments to the nonlinear terms, our R2DNs offer significantly more efficient computation than RENs with negligible loss in performance, and they scale more favorably with respect to model expressivity.
-In future work, we will remove the assumption that $D_{22} = 0$ for $\gamma$-Lipschitz R2DNs, extend the parameterization to $(Q, S, R)$-robust R2DNs in the sense of Definition~\ref{dfn:iqc}, and study the scalability of R2DNs in high-dimensional robust machine learning tasks.
+This paper has introduced a parameterization of contracting and Lipschitz recurrent models for machine learning and data-driven control.
+Compared to RENs from \cite{Revay++2023}, R2DNs can achieve more efficient computation with negligible loss in performance.
+In future work, we will remove the assumption that $D_{22} = 0$ for $\gamma$-Lipschitz R2DNs, extend the parameterization to $(Q, S, R)$-robust R2DNs, and study the scalability of R2DNs in higher-dimensional machine learning tasks.